ResearchComputing/Documentation/docs/additional-resources/policies.md

 up and are not appropriate for long-term storage.
 Files are automatically deleted 90 days from the date they were copied to or created on the filesystem.
 However, data may be purged at shorter intervals subject to overall system needs.

-Users requiring longer-term retention of their files should perform regular backups to their local machine if they have not purchased space on the [PetaLibrary](https://curc.readthedocs.io/en/latest/storage/petalibrary/index.html).
+Users requiring longer-term retention of their files should perform regular backups to a remote machine or a purchased storage, such as [PetaLibrary](https://curc.readthedocs.io/en/latest/storage/petalibrary/index.html).
 Inappropriate use of scratch storage, including attempts to circumvent the automatic file purge policy, may result in loss of access to Research Computing resources.